DJDanl/cpp-docs.pt-br/docs/mfc/reference/message-map-macros-mfc.md

  [Manipuladores definidos pelo usuário](user-defined-handlers.md)

 ## <a name="on_registered_thread_message"></a>  ON_REGISTERED_THREAD_MESSAGE
-Indica a função tratará a mensagem registrada pela função RegisterWindowMessage do Windows.
+Indica qual função irá manipular a mensagem registrado pela função RegisterWindowMessage do Windows.

 ### <a name="syntax"></a>Sintaxe